 Although there were some signs of nerves, everyone was keen to get started.
-The concert began at 7 o’clock with an intense and passionate version of Zadok the Priest by Handel.
-It was a good start!
+The concert started at 7 o’clock with an intense and passionate version of is a Zadok the Priest by Handel It was a good start!

 The programme included a world premiere of a new piece written by Natalie, Heart of England, Year 13.
 Titled, Peter Pan Overture, the piece is based on the characters of the pirates, Tinkerbell, the children and Captain Hook from the Peter Pan story.
 “I wrote it over several months for an A Level composition.
 I love film music and it’s fantastic to hear it played – it really came to life!”
 Natalie said she was helped by feedback from players and the conductor allowing her to revise the piece.

-The orchestra and singers went from strength to strength during the performance which included solos, small ensembles and a humorous and entertaining performance of the Minute Waltz played on xylophone by George and Miriam from the Conservatoire's LEAP.
+The orchestra and singers went from strength to strength during the performance which included solos, small ensembles and a humorous and entertaining performance of the Minute Waltz played on xylophone by two musicians from LEAP.